 Mental Fortitude In The Outdoors

-How does someone even begin climbing?
-All of the ropes look so complicated... what do words like anchors, bolts, lead, trad, multi-pitch even mean?!
-I'm going to look so ridiculous.
+"How does someone even begin climbing?
+All of the ropes look so complicated... what do words like anchors and bolts even mean?"

 Your mind is your biggest limitation... is what it all comes down to.
 It's important to understand if it's mind or matter that is pulling you back.
-If you practice pushing yourself, even when your mind is saying I can't do it!, you will be amazed at what you can accomplish.
+If you practice pushing yourself, even when your mind is saying I can't do it, you will be amazed at what you can accomplish.

 Whether it's outdoor sports, personal relationships or professional goals—it's important to understand that we grow as individuals when we are put into uncomfortable situations.
 It's okay to be uncomfortable, but not to a point where it's holding you back.